 - Rehabilitative Alimony – awarded after the divorce proceeding, and for a limited time.

 - Indefinite Alimony – continues into the future, until death or remarriage.

 Temporary alimony can be awarded before getting your final divorce order.
 The Court will base their decision on the current need for temporary alimony, and the likelihood of a spouse being awarded alimony at the divorce proceeding.

 - There was a marriage,

-- There are good grounds for the divorce,
+- You have good grounds for the divorce,

 - The other spouse has the ability to pay.